GEO-BON/bon-in-a-box-pipelines/pipelines/RLI_pipeline/IUCN_RLI_pipeline.md

 # Red List Index
-### Author(s): Maria Camila Diaz, Victor Julio Rincon, Laetitia Tremblay, Jory Griffith
+Author(s): Maria Camila Diaz, Victor Julio Rincon, Laetitia Tremblay, Jory Griffith
 #### Reviewed by: In review

 ## Introduction

 The Red List Index (RLI) shows trends in overall extinction risk for species, and is used to track progress towards reducing extinctions and biodiversity loss.
 RLI has been widely integrated into various policy frameworks.
-Initially used to assess progress towards the Convention on Biological Diversity’s 2010 target (Rodrigues, 2006), it has since been employed in regional, thematic, and global assessments by bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services, the Global Environment Outlook, and others (Global Biodiversity Outlook, 2010).
+Initially used to assess progress towards the Convention on Biological Diversity’s 2010 target (Rodrigues, 2006), it has since been employed in regional, thematic, and global assessments by bodies such as the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the Global Environment Outlook, and others (Global Biodiversity Outlook, 2010).

 ### Uses